xiaoyushawxia/lab1-template/src/main/java/task3/Answers.md

 #### 3.1.
-What creational pattern is being used in `PrintSpooler`?
+What creational pattern is being used in `CloudServer`?
 Is it correctly implemented?
 Why or Why not?
 Could you implement it differently?
-Justify accordingly.
+Justify accordingly with sufficient explanations.

 WRITE YOUR ANSWER HERE